lgmorand/MSContactImporter/README.md

 ## Known issues and solution

+### Testing connection is failing

+Solution: open the config file and ensure that RootMSFTees contains a valid alias name

 ### The property XXXX/MsStaffId is unknown or cannot be found

 Solution: It means that you have corrupted contacts inside the category "Ms Staff v2".
 Remove old contacts and re-import them